mebeim/aoc/2021/README.md

         visited.add(node)
         r, c = node

-        # For each neighbor of this node:
+        # For each unvisited neighbor of this node...
-        for neighbor in neighbors4(r, c, h, w):
+        for neighbor in neighbors4(r, c, h, w): if neighbor in visited:
+                continue

             # Calculate the total distance from the source to this neighbor
             # passing through this node.
             nr, nc  = neighbor